Frostburg State University

 My scholarship in animal behavior can be divided into two broad categories.
-My students and I conduct applied research that seeks to inform efforts to conserve wildlife and we conduct basic research investigating facets of scavenging ecology.
+My students and I conduct applied research that seeks to inform efforts to conserve wildlife and we conduct basic research investigating facets of foraging behavior including scavenging ecology.

 Beatty, W. S., J. C. Beasley, Z. H. Olson, and O. E. Rhodes, Jr. 2016.
 Influence of habitat attributes on density of Virginia opossums in agricultural ecosystems.
 Canadian Journal of Zoology 94:411-419.